School Establishment and Procedure

 - Public Trust Act of States.

-- Entity willing to open the institution needs to create a society or trust- along with a governing board that has five to six members.
+- The entity willing to open the institution needs to create a society or trust- along with a governing board that has five to six members.
 The Board should contain a president, a secretary, and a chairman- who are officially announced.

 - Section 8 Company